-All of the gospels record what the disciples had heard from the adoring crowds that had followed them.… Read the rest
+All of the gospels record what the disciples had heard from the adoring crowds that had followed them.
+Some said John the Baptist, returned from the grave after his beheading.… Read the rest

 “Now, Lord, look on their threats, and grant to Your servants that with all boldness they may speak your word, but stretching out Your hand to heal, and that signs and wonders may be done through the name of Your holy Servant Jesus.” — Acts 4:29-30

 I keep reading of prophecies, or at least predictions, that American Christians face persecution like it has never happened here before.
 Quite a variety of people have written about it, and they offer a variety of evidence.
 Frankly, the writers exhibit quite a wide range of credibility, too.

 As I read this passage from Acts, it struck me that, while I have no idea how likely we are to face systematic persecution, the Bible has already told us how to face it.… Read the rest

 “The night before Jesus was betrayed, he took the bread. . .”
 We have probably heard that every time we take communion, but what about, “The night before Jesus was betrayed, Jesus took a towel. . .”?
 Why is that towel not as much a symbol of Christianity as the cross or the communion elements?

 Jesus always surprises because he refuses to act like the rest of us.
 Before the feast of the Passover, when he knew he would be seized, tried, and executed illegally, he remained calm.
 He knew that Judas would betray him, but he remained loving.
 He chose an especially dramatic way to demonstrate his love.… Read the rest